attack-monkey/frontend-architecture/README.md

 Javascript is modular and can run both client and server-side.
 Type-safety is easy with Typescript; a Javascript Superset.
 There are a large amount of Javascript frameworks to build the front-end, without any help from the server.
 The rise of the JAM (Javascript / API / Markup) Stack makes the front-end extremely fast to develop, build, deploy, load, etc. Javascript is now rarely written in the poor imperative manner of error-prone days past.
 The language itself now has classes, making it easier to be written in an Object Oriented way.
 The likes of Angular framework embrace this.
 The rise of React + Redux has also shown how functional javascript can be used to write much cleaner, less error prone code than that of it's object-oriented counter-parts.
 Since the rise of frameworks like Vue and React, the enjoyment and adoption of Angular has greatly reduced.

 Modern languages are all now embracing more functional paradigms, including JVM based Scala and Kotlin, as well as .Net based F#, and low level languages like Rust and Go.
-Whle functional languages are able to generate cleaner, less error-prone code, there is a massive object-oriented community out there - stuck in their ways - so many languages are hybrids between functional and object oriented.
+Whle functional languages are able to generate cleaner, less error-prone code, there is a massive object-oriented community out there - so many languages are hybrids between functional and object oriented.

 To complicate things further; most languages can now be transpiled to Javascript, making anything potentially a candidate for writing both back and front-end code.